cch4n1/LightBnB/README.md

 **Browse Listings** - Users can browse through property listngs that have been submitted by other users.

-**Login** - Users can manage their own account by logging in where they will be able to unlock additional features such as creating/managing their listings and searching for other listings.
+**Login** - Users can manage their own account by signing up or logging in.
+Then they will be able to unlock additional features such as creating/managing their listings and searching for other listings.

-**Search** - Users can search through property listings based on specific search criteria such as city, price range and rating
+**Search** - Users can search through property listings based on specific search criteria such as city, price range and rating.

-**Create Listing** - Users can create their own property listing by submitting a form on the *Create Listing*
+**Create Listing** - Users can create their own property listing by submitting a form on the *Create Listing* page.

 ## Screenshots